arangodb/kube-arangodb/docs/platform/rbac/predefined_roles.md

 Predefined roles cannot be renamed or deleted, but you **can attach additional policies** to them.
-Define an `ArangoPermissionPolicy` and bind it to a predefined role by referencing the role's `managed:predefined:*` name in an `ArangoPermissionPolicyRoleBinding` (predefined roles have no `ArangoPermissionRole` CRD - they are referenced by their sidecar name directly).
+Define an `ArangoPermissionPolicy` and bind it to a predefined role by referencing the role's exact sidecar name through the `direct` field of an `ArangoPermissionPolicyRoleBinding` (predefined roles have no `ArangoPermissionRole` CRD, so `direct` is used instead of the CRD-resolving `name` field).
 The operator merges the bound policy into the predefined role, alongside its bundled policy.

 For example, to grant everyone with `coredb-reader` write access on `reports`: